 What Is Residential Siding And Why Is It Important?

 Just as we wear clothes to protect our skin from pollution, so too does siding protect your house from the great outdoors.
-As a piece of armor, siding is essential for not only preserving the structural integrity but upholding the foundation but also provides for better insulation and a boost in your overall comfort and increased energy efficiency.
+As a piece of armor, siding is essential for not only preserving the structural integrity but upholding the foundation also provides for better insulation and a boost in your overall comfort, and increased energy efficiency.
 Despite siding lasting upwards of 20 years and more this, of course, depends on your effort and motivation towards proper upkeep, including routine maintenance, for example, with an annual professional siding inspection and cleaning through a power wash service to clean and clear off all the accumulated muck and debris.
 Northern Virginia homeowners who outrightly ignore any maintenance whatsoever will quickly find themselves needing an expert siding replacement.
 Northern Virginia property owners, however, who are extra vigilant will slim to none find they require a brand new siding installation, let alone repair, as they have done their due diligence as responsible homeowners.
 Sometimes too, it’s a more worthwhile investment to proceed with a Northern Virginia siding replacement over a repair especially if you find yourself dealing with extensive damage as compared to say, minor hairline cracks or holes.
 This is especially true if you’ve recently experienced a natural disaster of sorts such as a horrid hailstorm in the thick of summer that pelted your home and now you find the sides of your house look chewed apart and spat out.
 And you can rest easy knowing a Northern Virginia siding replacement increases your home’s value by up to 80% as it transforms your home to be aesthetically pleasing, boosts durability and energy efficiency, and is low maintenance.
 We can almost guarantee the added curb appeal from a Northern Virginia siding replacement will unveil buyers with better offers.
 You are ill-advised to be complacent about signing up for a siding replacement, Northern Virginia residents will discover the home’s interior wilt away from permanent water and moisture damage as their home becomes more susceptible to increasing humidity levels with weakened wall boards, loose floorboards, and caved in ceilings as seen as a yellowish-brown water stain.
 Eventually, you’ll find yourself with a domino effect of further problems, such as costly wood rot repairs.
 And the worst-case scenario, of course, is that your health and safety are affected by the resulting mold and mildew growth.

 Our Versatile Northern Virginia Siding Replacement: Mr. Handyman Is A Top-Notch Service Provider

 As a local and independent franchise that has been serving Northern Virginia for over 14 years and counting for siding replacement, Northern Virginia clients will find that our experienced team members have the skills, tactics, and knowledge to handle any curveball thrown at them for siding replacement, repairs, and maintenance.
 We always advocate for our clients by genuinely listening to their perspectives and by offering authentic and effective solutions for siding replacement.
-Northern Virginia homeowners who are indecisive can go ahead and book an initial consultation and recall we offer transparent, upfront pricing alongside a one-year parts and labor guarantee, so if anything is amiss with your siding replacement, we will return and make the proper adjustments for your approval.
+Northern Virginia homeowners who are indecisive can go ahead and book an initial consultation and recall we offer transparent, upfront pricing alongside a one-year part and labor guarantee, so if anything is amiss with your siding replacement, we will return and make the proper adjustments for your approval.

 Regardless of if you have been exposed to a scathing blizzard that has tattered your siding leaving unattractive water streaks.
 Or the siding has been slowly bitten off by a pest invasion as carpenter bees, termites and beetles and other curious critters such as woodpeckers or squirrels have made your siding their yummy delight–either way, the destination is all the same and you require a siding replacement.
 Northern Virginia can only go so far and spray pesticides chock-full of poisonous chemicals both for themselves and the environment.
 Eventually, they will need to be a bit more results-oriented and default to a siding replacement.
 Lately, if you’ve noticed tell-tale signs such as hairline cracks or fractures, small holes, fading or peeling it could hypothetically be that an insect or rodent has made the underneath of your siding their cozy nest.
-Although you cannot make your siding 100% fool proof against intruders as you will eventually require a siding repair here and there over the years, now is your chance to swap it out for a more durable material and ask an expertly trained contractor to do a quality job so that your siding remains more resilient.
+Although you cannot make your siding 100% foolproof against intruders as you will eventually require a siding repair here and there over the years, now is your chance to swap it out for a more durable material and ask an expertly trained contractor to do a quality job so that your siding remains more resilient.
 You are best advised to be keen about receiving a Northern Virginia siding replacement as damaged siding, as mentioned above, not only hinders your safety and security but skyrocketing utility bills.
 After your siding replacement, Northern Virginia clients can expect their professional handyman to give them tips and tricks to prolong the lifespan of their siding with regular visual inspections, adding a fresh coat of paint or stain, and power washing services.

 Our Verified Siding Replacement Process